-In part 1 of this series about the importance of social selling in the insurance industry, I explained how commercial insurance brokers can leverage LinkedIn for lead generation.
+In part 1 of this series about the importance of social selling in the insurance industry, I explained how insurance brokers can leverage LinkedIn for lead generation.
 Now it’s time to optimize your team’s LinkedIn profiles as a resource for their prospective clients, aka buyers.

 Unfortunately, many sales leaders still view LinkedIn as a place for your digital resume.
 But this misses a prime opportunity to provide prospects with valuable information when they search for solutions to their business challenges.